Introduction to Statistics (6540.7)

 |2023||Bruce, Canberra||Semester 2||31 July 2023||On-Campus||Dr Sumaira Qureshi|

 De Veaux, Velleman and Bock (2014).
 Intro Stats, Pearson New International Edition, 4th Edition.

 |Weekly lecture attendance or listening||2 hours/week (12 weeks)||24|

-It is expected that you will attend a one-hour computer lab each week, and that you attend or listen to the lecture recordings.
+It is expected that you will attend a two-hours computer lab each week, and that you attend or listen to the lecture recordings.

 As per the University's policy students are expected to be available for all assessment items held during the semester.